IGCP Governance Board

 Board of Directors and Focal Points

-- Dr. Carlos Drews, Director of WWF´s Global Species Programme (Board Member)
+- Dr. Carlos Drews, Director of WWF´s Global Species Programme (Board Chair)

 - Dr. Chloe Hodgkinson, Programme Manager for Fauna & Flora International’s Conservation Capacity and Leadership Programme (IGCP Focal Point in Fauna & Flora International)